-To enable USB debugging on Android, you should first enable Developer Options which is a great way to enhance the functionality of your phone, but improper use of it could affect the way your device functions.
+These days with further versions of Android, security is getting tighter and so are the options on your device.
+Previously there were direct options to enable USB debugging and nowadays you have to first enable Developer Options to breakthrough the USB debugging option.
+Developer Options is a great way to enhance the functionality of your phone, but improper use of it could affect the way your device functions.
 Hence, you should know exactly what you are doing before proceeding any settings.
 And we advise you to avoid configuring any other settings in Developer Options after enabling USB debugging.

 In order to pick out the right way to enable USB debugging on your Android mobile, you should first find out what version of Android you have on your device.
 To do that, please go to Settings and scroll down to the bottom to find the About Device option.
 Tap on it and you should find various details of your phone.
 Among them, find Software info or Android version and they will tell you your Android version.

 Enabling USB debugging indeed helps a lot for developers and enthusiasts who want to enhance the usage of their Android smartphone.
 Android developers require this feature most frequently to test their Android applications on their own Android device, or to recover deleted data on Android with Android Data Recovery software.
 For further customizations on your Android device such as rooting Android phone requires this option to be enabled.
 So, this simple step can be a lot handier than you think later.

 Now, there can be another situation if the touch screen on your Android device gets broken, but the screen might still light up.
 Now, if in this situation you want to enable USB debugging without a working screen, you can still use a USB OTG and a mouse to control your smartphone with broken screen easily.